Autocar India

 Every electric car under Rs 15 lakh

-The Tata Nexon EV is one of the four electric vehicles to feature here from the homegrown brand.
-It is available in MR (Medium Range) (129hp, 30kWh) and 45 (144hp, 45kWh) variants.
-On a full charge, the Nexon EV Medium Range goes up to 275km, while the 45 version returns 489km, the highest in this set.
-The Nexon EV, in our opinion, is an all-rounder in the compact segment, with good real-world range, a feature-packed interior and strong performance.
+One of the four Tata EVs to feature here, the Nexon EV is available in MR (Medium Range – 129hp, 30kWh) and 45 (144hp, 45kWh) guises.
+On a full charge, the Nexon EV MR goes up to 275km, while the 45 version returns 489km, the latter being the highest in this set.
+In our opinion, the electric Nexon is an all-rounder in the compact SUV segment, with good real-world range and feature set alongside strong performance.

 Tata Nexon EV charging times